dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 * `transactionHash`: keeps track of the transaction's hash
 * `transitions`: array that stores all the received transaction transitions
-* `state`: store the current state of the graphql subscription
+* `state`: store the current state of the GraphQL subscription
 * `error`: store our errors

 {{< tabs "setup-hooks">}}